It’s fantastic to see more companies being incorporated by women than ever before.

 The key to a successful pitch is being able to sell your investors on the benefits of your product, so it helps to think outside the box if you’re pitching a female-focused product to men.

-Rushina Shah was inspired by the way 2 female founders pitched their lingerie company.
+Rushina Shah was inspired by the way two female founders pitched their lingerie company.

-She says: “All of the VCs in the room were men, and they had pitched 3 or 4 times before, all to men.
+She says: “All of the VCs in the room were men, and they had pitched three or four times before, all to men.
 They were trying to pitch lingerie, and obviously, these men didn’t understand the problem they were trying to solve.

 “So, they took a pair of shoes, and they put them underneath these guys’ chairs.

-When you’re practicing your pitch, try to focus on promoting your vision.
+When you’re practising your pitch, try to focus on promoting your vision.
 You could experiment with answering prevention style questions and putting a promotional spin on them.

 And remember, there are investors out there who are eager to help you grow, so look for female-focused investment firms such Angel Academe and the signatories of the Investing in Women Code, who have made commitments to supporting female entrepreneurs.